 - Does this niche seem to be active? (from what you saw in forums & social media)

-- Are people asking a lot of questions they need to be answered?
+- Are people asking a lot of questions?
+(Problems)

 - Is this niche likely to buy products?
-If so, do these products solve a need & have a high price point?
+If so, do these products have a high price point?

-- Do you think targeting the main keyword is good for ranking or should you focus on some of the sub-categories?
+- Do you think targeting the main niche keyword is easy for ranking, or should you focus on some sub-categories/niches?

-- Are there enough topics within this niche to create a lot of contents?
+- Are there enough topics within this niche to create a lot of content?